-The land on which we gather and organize is the territory of the Anishinaabe, Haudenosaunee, Huron-Wendat and the Mississaugas of the Credit First Nation.
-Today, the meeting place of Toronto is the home to many Indigenous people.
+The land on which we gather and organize is the territory of the Anishinaabe, the Chippewa, the Haudenosaunee, the Huron-Wendat, and the Mississaugas of the Credit First Nation.
+Today, the meeting place of Toronto is home to many Indigenous people.
 A territorial acknowledgement can demonstrate a coming to awareness, and provoke thought and reflection, all of which are essential in beginning to establish reciprocal relations.

 This acknowledgement should not function as closure, resignation, or acceptance of the structural conditions of settler colonialism that remain in effect today.
-The Images Festival will continue to ask what it means for us to keep open a spirit of sustained inquiry into the complexities of our situation.
+Images Festival will continue to ask what it means for us to keep open a spirit of sustained inquiry into the complexities of our context.

-Images is an artist driven festival that expands traditional definitions and understandings of media art by experimenting with a multiplicity of artistic forms.
+Images Festival is an artist driven festival that expands traditional definitions and understandings of media art by experimenting with a multiplicity of artistic forms.

 We value artistic work that challenges norms, takes risks, and is rigorous in form and content.
 Our programs interrogate the conditions of contemporary moving image culture.

 We provide a forum to develop critical engagement between Canadian and international artists, audiences, and institutions.

 Images Festival is one of the most enduring and respected platforms in the world for the exhibition and discourse of independent film and media art.
 Created in 1987 as an alternative to the only other Toronto film festival at the time, Images has spent the last 32 years presenting media works that are challenging in their form and content.
 Images showcases the intersection of emerging and established practices and invites open critical dialogue in the film and media arts community around the political herstories of moving image production, distribution, exhibition, and representation.

 The festival includes screenings, exhibitions, performances, events, and educational initiatives, and is attended annually by more than 30,000 people.
 The festival programs are divided into the following: